simoneldevig/react-native-static-server/README.md

   });
   ```

-  **BEWARE**: With the current implementation of **v0.7** versions no more
-  than a single server instance can be active at time.
-Attempt to start a new
-  server instance while another one is still active will result in the crash of
-  that new instance.

 - Add files to serve into your app bundle (this is use-case and OS-dependable,
   should be explained into details).
   - _TODO: Bundling assets in Android_